 Part I: Grounds for Termination of Assistance.
-This part describes the various circumstances under which assistance under the program can be terminated by the family or by COC.
+This part describes the various circumstances under which assistance under the program can be terminated by the family or by the PHA.

 Part II: Approach to Termination of Assistance.
-This part describes the policies and the process that COC will use in evaluating decisions on whether to terminate assistance due to actions or inactions of the family where termination is an option.
-It specifies the alternatives that COC may consider in lieu of termination, the criteria COC will use when deciding what action to take, and the steps COC must take when terminating a family's assistance.
+This part describes the policies and the process that the PHA will use in evaluating decisions on whether to terminate assistance due to actions or inactions of the family where termination is an option.
+It specifies the alternatives that the PHA may consider in lieu of termination, the criteria the PHA will use when deciding what action to take, and the steps the PHA must take when terminating a family's assistance.